Firefighting with a Distance-Based Restriction: General Properties of Distance-Restricted Firefighting

 This leads us to the question of how large the difference between the firefighter number and the distance-restricted firefighter number can be.

 \begin{theorem} The value of $\big(f_d(G,u) - f(G,u)\big)$ as well as the value of $\Big(\frac{f_d(G,u)}{f(G,u)}\Big)$ can be arbitrarily large for any value of $d$. \end{theorem}

-\begin{proof} Simply observe the subgraph from the proof of Theorem~\ref{thm:arb_diff_2} as depicted in Figure~\ref{fig:layered_wheel} (right).
-This graph clearly only requires $1$ firefighter in the original game, but requires $m$ firefighters in the distance-restricted game.
+\begin{proof} Observe the subgraph from the proof of Theorem~\ref{thm:arb_diff_2} as depicted in Figure~\ref{fig:layered_wheel} (right).
+This graph clearly only requires a single firefighter in the original game regardless of where the fire starts, but requires $m$ firefighters in the distance-restricted game when the fire breaks out at the central vertex.
 Thus both the ratio and the difference are unbounded here. \end{proof}

-Observe that Theorem~\ref{thm:arb_diff} does not extend to when the firefighters are allowed to pass through the fire (i.e.~it is false that $\big(f^*_d(G,u) - f(G,u)\big)$ can be arbitrarily large for any value of $d$).
-If $G$ is a connected graph where $f$ firefighters suffice in the original game, then there is a finite distance $d$ where for all $t$ the firefighters at time $t$ and the firefighters at time $t+1$ are within distance $d$.
-The existence of $d$ is apparent from the fact that the firefighters only move for a finite number of turns so it is guaranteed that a maximum distance moved by the firefighters exists.
-This is due to the fact that the firefighters can move through the fire so there is always a set of paths from the positions at time $t$ to the positions at time $t+1$.
-Thus there is always a value of $d$ where the values of $f(G,u)$ and $f^*_\delta(G,u)$ are the same for all $\delta \geq d$.